Meilifeilong: Description

-The holotype specimens of both Meilifeilong species are comparable in size; the M. youhao holotype (IVPP V 16059) has a wingspan of approximately 2.16 m, while the M. sanyainus specimen (DB0233) is slightly larger, with a wingspan of about 2.18 m.
+The holotype specimens of both Meilifeilong species are nearly the same size; the M. youhao holotype has a wingspan of approximately 2.16 m, while the M. sanyainus holotype has a wingspan between 2.05 and 2.18 m.
+Notably, several elements in the M. sanyainus holotype are unfused, indicating it was not as skeletally mature as the M. youhao holotype and could have grown larger.